kmruiz/mdiag/README.md

 ![CI Workflow](https://github.com/kmruiz/mdiag/actions/workflows/release-windows.yaml/badge.svg)
 ![CI Workflow](https://github.com/kmruiz/mdiag/actions/workflows/release-osx.yaml/badge.svg)

 JavaFX application that summarises the topology of MongoDB clusters.
 It requires Java 18 to run.

-This software is not developed or supported by MongoDB, it's an independent development.
-Software is distributed AS IS and should be tested in a testing environment before running in production.

 This application is still in development, and it lacks decent quality checks and lots of useful functionalities.

 | MongoDB Version | Tested | Should Work |
 |-----------------|--------|-------------|